sporto/elm-tutorial/building/adding_routing.md

 - define how to react to the actions, see `update`
 - define how browser locations map to actions, see `routes`.

+## Main Model

+The main application model needs to be change to include the routing model.
+Change __src/Model.elm__ to: